AndrejaCH/Pewlett-Hackard-Analysis/README.md

 </p>

 **Schema**
 A [schema](Queries/schema.sql) is a blueprint or architecture of how data will look.
 It is a description of the actual construction of the database, an all-encompassing term that refers to the collective of tables, columns, triggers, relationships, key constraints, functions and procedures.
-Schemas are important for designig database management sysyems (DBMS) or relational database management systems (RDBMS).
+Schemas are important for designig database management systems (DBMS) or relational database management systems (RDBMS).

 ## Results